safe-global/safe-docs/learn/safe-tools/safe-protocol-kit-safe-core-sdk/README.md

 yarn add @safe-global/safe-core-sdk-types @safe-global/safe-core-sdk @safe-global/safe-ethers-lib
 ```

-Create an `index.ts` file that you will use to run the following code snippets:
+Create an `index.js` file that you will use to run the following code snippets:

 ```bash
 touch index.ts